dogoncouch/licins/README.md

 # licins
 CLI tool for inserting commented software licenses into source code.
 It comes with modules for popular open source licenses.
-Copy the config file at /usr/share/licins/config/licins.conf to ~/config/ for persistent options.
+Use ~/.config/licins.conf for persistent options.
 Licenses are inserted at the beginning of files, but after any lines starting with #!.
-Command line tool to insert software licenses into source code.
-Includes persistent config.

 # INSTALLING
     git clone https://github.com/dogoncouch/licins.git